wpwupingwp/pyGUS/README.md

 ## Negative reference

-One plant (whole or partial) with low expression or non expression.
+One plant (whole or partial) with low expression or no expression.

 ## Positive reference